 In the past women were not allowed to own goats.
 Goats were only owned by men and used as sign of wealth.
 They also came in handy when they were tasked with paying of dowry.

-Common special objects or amulets associated with good luck
+Common special objects

 Wood, stone carvings and other gifts are exchanged among people during and special occasions.
 It is important to note that gatherings are highly regarded and so an object gifted during such ceremonies is given much value.

 Community leaders carry an oxtail or other objects to signify power.
 When conducting a ceremony, they may wear traditional regalia as sign of wisdom and their understanding of the culture of that community.